jonas-kaufmann/jonas-kaufmann.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: M.Sc.
-Thesis and HiWi at MPI-SWS, CS at Saarland University
+subtitle: MSc Thesis and HiWi at MPI-SWS, CS at Saarland University

 profile:
   align: right